Teaching kids about current affairs

 Knowing how and when to introduce children to current affairs has always been a thorny topic for parents.

-When we were kids, we lost sleep over the threat of nuclear war and the hole in the ozone layer; today, children are more likely to be worried about terrorism and school shootings.
+When we were kids, we lost sleep over the threat of nuclear war and the hole in the ozone layer; today, children are more likely to be worried about Covid 19, terrorism and knife crime.

 But while our instinct may be to protect our kids from what’s going on in the world, it’s our responsibility, just as much as their school’s, to help them make sense of the news.